 #12 - Vegan Senses

-I’ve been a vegan for a while now, and personally I think it’s rather marvellous, and it’s with this role I feel I have a responsibility to share its message.
+I’ve been a vegan for a while now, and personally, I think it’s rather marvellous, and it’s with this role I feel I have a responsibility to share its message.
 I carry with me the yearning to distribute such knowledge with the people who have had such truths concealed from them, a position I inhabited nearly six years ago.
 And so, with these following words, I hope to provide newly curious individuals with just a portion of the wisdom I have acquired through my experience.

 Veganism is not simply about the objects we put into our mouths.
-The things we swallow down our esophagus and into our bellies is, in fact, only one aspect of the vegan lifestyle.
+The things we swallow down our oesophagus and into our bellies are, in fact, only one aspect of the vegan lifestyle.
 This action only truly describes our relationship with one of the five senses we have at our disposal.
 There is taste, but what about touch, smell, sight and sound?
 We are usually only ever given the tools on how to navigate the digestional route but with such interventions as this, these moral dilemmas shouldn’t keep you awake into the wee hours of the night.